Rebecca Sawiuk: Watford FC Academy

-Sawiuk spent 4 seasons (18-22) coaching at Watford Academy and was appointed by Head of Football Barry Quin.
+Sawiuk spent 4 seasons (18–22) coaching at Watford Academy and was appointed by Head of Football Barry Quin.
 She held her role under a variety of different Academy Managers and Head of Coaching staff, Jimmy Gilligan, Richard Johnson, Richard Thomas and Darren Searle.
 Rebecca mainly worked in the YDP phase but assisted throughout the pathway.
 She is one of only a few female coaches to have held roles in a male football Academy.

 Director of Football Loughborough

 Rebecca was appointed Director of Football at Loughborough University in April 2022, following her departure from the University of Hertfordshire.
 Sawiuk oversaw a successful spell for the men and women's performance football offer, men and women's futsal and all BUCS and rec football on campus.
 Loughborough University is the best University in the world for sports-related subjects and has been for 9 years in a row and has won the BUCS national competition for 43 years running.
 Loughborough is renowned for its high-performance environment and is home to many of the best athletes in the UK.
 During Rebecca's time at Loughborough, she supported the men's performance side with their groundbreaking promotion into Step 4 of the non-league pyramid, with support from the FA and the non-league board to break through the historical red tape.
 She led the growth and development of the Loughborough Lighting football programme and appointed current Head Coach Charles Baxter.
-Alongside this role Rebecca held the title of Head Coach of the English Universities Women's programme from 2019-2023.
+Alongside this role Rebecca held the title of Head Coach of the English Universities Women's programme from 2019 to 2023.

 Burnley Women

 Sawiuk joined Burnley as Head Coach following the departure of Jay Bradford to Rangers in June 2023.
-Rebecca led Burnley to their highest ever finish in the Women's FA National League North 23-24.
-In the 23-24 season Burnley reached the 4th round of the FA Cup competition and were drawn against Birmingham City Women who at the time the game was played sat 1st in the WSL2.
+Rebecca led Burnley to their highest ever finish in the Women's FA National League North 23–24.
+In the 23–24 season Burnley reached the 4th round of the FA Cup competition and were drawn against Birmingham City Women who at the time the game was played sat 1st in the WSL2.
 Burnley lost the game 1-3 AET.
 Burnley finished the FA Cup competition as the highest scorers with 23 goals.
+She departed the club in 2025.